Rakshu-sys/SENG-438_Assignment-4/seng438-a4-Group25.md

 Disadvantages: It creates a lot of data that makes it challenging to find exactly where we need to improve our test suite.
 It can also leave some mutants undetected.
 Additionally, It can take a lot of time and resources, especially for bigger projects.

 # Explain your SELENUIM test case design process
+Our process for designing Selenium test cases involved a collaborative and exploratory approach.
+First, we thoroughly went over the website to identify and understand the key functionalities we could test.
+We explored different features and interactions on the site to determine which ones were important and needed to be included in our test cases.
+Once we had a good understanding of the features, we divided the work among the team.
+Each person took responsibility for testing specific functionalities, ensuring that all parts of the application were covered.
+We then focused on recording the tests for our assigned sections.
+This approach allowed us to efficiently complete the testing while covering a wide range of functionalities.
 # Explain the use of assertions and checkpoints

 # how did you test each functionaity with different test data